2025 Solar Incentives Guide for Fernley, NV - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these could include tax credits, rebates and more.
-These incentives might be offered by the Nevada government, or by your county or municipality.
-Some are available for a limited time, while others are ongoing.
+Similar to federal incentives, these can include tax credits, rebates and more.
+Incentives might be provided by your county or municipality, or by the state of Nevada.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Fernley